Snooker: How do you play it and how do you bet on it

 When making a prediction for a major tournament, you should understand that in snooker a lot can be determined by luck.
 Accordingly, it affects the bets on snooker: events can unfold very unexpectedly.
 Even the most respectable snooker players in the early stages sometimes bring the matter to the decisive frame, where the outcome can be decided by luck or a matter of fortune.

 Some bettors wisely choose several snooker players when predicting the tournament winner.
-In this case, an analysis of the tournament bracket will be necessary, because the bet will not make sense if all of the favorites are on one side.
+In this case, an analysis of the tournament bracket will be necessary, because the bet will not make sense if all of the favourites are on one side.

 When choosing a snooker player for a bet, you need to evaluate his past form and results.
 You need to understand that some professionals with big names are overrated in the line and you should be on the alert if the famous snooker is not in the best frame of mind.
 The audience often "squeezes" the line of bets on their players and thus makes the odds unprofitable.